Founder and Chair

 After his rabbinical studies in the USA, France and Israel Moshe was ordained Rabbi in Australia in 1995.
 He taught and successfully ran several non-profit organisations in the education, cultural, humanitarian, social and religious sectors.
 Currently, he is facilitating UniOne way of life through networking of relevant foundations and individuals.

-Jean was Joint Editor of the European Journal of Education from 2004 to 2015 and is currently a Co-editor of the Learning for Well-being Magazine.
-She enjoys writing and editing articles and reports so that more people can inform themselves about new ideas and initiatives.
-She works with the Learning for Well-being Foundation developing advocacy tools and partnerships to support Learning for Well-being for children, young people and adults in different settings.
-She is a member of the CATS (Children as Actors for Transforming Society) core team for design, planning and organisation and has coordinated evaluation activities.
-Send an email to Jean
+Jean was the Joint Editor of the European Journal of Education from 2004 to 2015 and a Co-editor of the Learning for Well-being Magazine.
+She enjoyed writing and editing articles and reports so that more people could inform themselves about new ideas and initiatives.
+She worked with the Learning for Well-being Foundation developing advocacy tools and partnerships to support Learning for Well-being for children, young people and adults in different settings.